Jazz Is Not Dead Vol. V:

 Blame It On The Bossa Nova

-A "LIVE" Mandolin Workshop with Don Julin
+A Mandolin Workshop with Don Julin

 Learn how Antonio Carlos Jobim, Joao Gilberto, and Louis Bonfa blended elements of Jazz and Samba to create Bossa Nova.